cloudmesh/cloudmesh-openapi/README.md

     cms openapi server stop natural-lang-analysis
     ```

+The natural langauge analysis API can be improved by allowing for full phrase translation via the API.
+If you contribute to this
+API there is room for improvement to add custom translation models as well if preferred to pre-trained APIs.

 #### Prerequisite for setting up Azure ComputerVision AI service

 * Azure subscription.
 If you don't have one, create a [free account](https://azure.microsoft.com/try/cognitive-services/) before you continue further.